LifeIsStrange/BenchmarckGame_MakingJavaUpToSpeed/README.md

 remaining TODOs:

 * replace adds by horizontal adds
-* bench: I get on average ~0.08 seconds on my machine while an equivalent C# version run in ~0.03 seconds and ~9.4 seconds for n = 10K
+* bench: I get on average ~0.08 seconds on my machine while an equivalent C# version run in ~0.03 seconds and respectively ~1.68 and ~9.4 seconds for n = 10K
+Conclusions: well no conclusion can be drawn before horizontal adds are added, however preiminary results seems to indicate that the JDK has a higher "fixed" cost for small inputs but has significantly better througput for larger inputs.
 * optimize